1 Bg 9-1972: The Most Confidential Knowledge

 > other features, such as the four-armed Maha-Visnu.
 They are

 > simply attracted by the two-armed form of Krsna.
-They
+Since they

-> , nor are they concerned with any form of
+> of the demigods), they are not concerned with any form of

 > Krsna in Krsna consciousness.
 They are always engaged in